harshi-cse/cse15l-lab-reports/lab-report-5-week-10.md

 The difference appears to be at line 1062 and 1064 of the `results.txt` files for the lab 9 and our group implementation of markdown-parse respectively.

-By navigating to the `results.txt` files for the lab 9 implementation, we see in the line above 1062 (1061) that the differences in output are from test file `577.md`.
+By navigating to the `results.txt` file for the lab 9 implementation, we see in the line above 1062 (1061) that the differences in output are from test file `577.md`.

 ![Image](lab5_6.PNG)